Amanita echinocephala: Distribution and habitat

-Amanita echinocephala occurs in Britain, Europe, Western Asia, and North Africa.
+A. echinocephala occurs in Britain, Europe, Western Asia, and North Africa.
 It appears in Britain during summer, and early autumn.
 It grows in light, dry calcareous soils with both broad leaved, (usually beech Fagus) and coniferous trees.
 It is quite drought-tolerant, giving rise to the suspicion that Southern England could be at the northern extent of its range.
 It occurs with hardwoods on calcareous soils, often associated with Limes (Tilia) in the Czech Republic, sometimes together with A. strobiliformis.

 Edibility

 Pronounced edible by some, but probably best avoided in case of confusion with other poisonous Amanita species.
 This mushroom is rare and protected.
 It is on the United Kingdom Red Data List.
 It was reported that this species hyperaccumulates silver.
-There are also reports about nephrotoxic effects similar to Amanita smithiana.
+There are also reports about nephrotoxic effects similar to A. smithiana.